KTH-EXPECA/devdocs/docs/deployment/hardware_setup/current_network_setup.md

-# Current Network Setup
+# Management Network and Hardware Setup

-This page details the current network setup, used for the *alpha* version of the testbed.
+This page details the current setup for the management network, used for the *alpha* version of the testbed.

 ## Physical Setup